-In case of Inclement Weather (snow or other severe weather conditions), or extenuating circumstances that force a closing of the school or a delayed start for the day, an announcement will be made on the school's Facebook Page and the voicemail by 6:00am the morning of the closure.
+In case of Inclement Weather (snow or other severe weather conditions), or extenuating circumstances that force a closing of the school or a delayed start for the day, the first announcement will be made on the 'Student Portal' (https://students.evergreenbeauty.edu/) by 6:00am.
+Subsequent announcements will follow throughout the day if appropriate.
 If no announcement is made, class should be assumed to be conducted as usual.